 Timely Warning Policy and Emergency Notification Plan

-In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of the University of Georgia Police Department or his designee, constitutes an ongoing or continuing threat, a campus-wide “timely warning” will be issued.
+In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of the UGA Police Department or his designee, constitutes an ongoing or continuing threat, a campus-wide “timely warning” will be issued.
 Such a warning will be issued without delay, as soon as the pertinent information is available to permit such a warning.
 The warning will be issued through a campus-wide email to all faculty, staff, and students, as well as through local media outlets in some instances.

-Anyone with information about an emergency situation or other situation that may warrant a timely warning or emergency notification should contact the University of Georgia Police Department immediately at 706-542-2200.
+Anyone with information about an emergency situation or other situation that may warrant a timely warning or emergency notification should contact the UGA Police Department immediately at 706-542-2200.
 Timely warnings and emergency notifications will withhold as confidential the names and other identifying information of victims.

 Daily Crime Log

-Consistent with the Clery Act requirements, the Police Department maintains a Daily Crime Log that records, listed by date and time the incident occurred and was reported, all crimes and other serious incidents that are reported to UGA Police, including incidents that occur on campus; in a non-campus building or property owned or operated by the University or its students “in a reasonably contiguous geographic area;” on public property within, adjacent to, or immediately accessible from the campus; or within UGA Police’s patrol jurisdiction.
+Consistent with the Clery Act requirements, the UGA Police Department maintains a Daily Crime Log that records, listed by date and time the incident occurred and was reported, all crimes and other serious incidents that are reported to UGA Police.
+This includes incidents that occur on campus; in a non-campus building or property owned or operated by the University or its students “in a reasonably contiguous geographic area;” on public property within, adjacent to, or immediately accessible from the campus; or within UGA Police’s patrol jurisdiction.
 The Daily Crime Log is available for public inspection at the UGA Police Department or online.